Groundwater Resilience Assessment through iNtegrated Data Exploration

 Workforce Development

-To accomplish this goal, this project will bring together researchers from six countries: the United States (US), Ukraine (UA), Poland (PL), Latvia (LV), Lithuania (LT), and Estonia (EE).
-The researchers represent several domains including hydrology and hydrogeology, data science and artificial intelligence, and participatory simulation modeling.
+To accomplish this goal, this project will bring together researchers representing several domains including hydrology and hydrogeology, data science and artificial intelligence, and participatory simulation modeling.
 Our convergence approach will integrate cutting-edge, data-intensive capabilities in completely new ways to advance the assessment of GW resilience and contextualize findings to facilitate informed water resource management.
-The international collaboration at the core of this effort, bridging distinct transboundary human systems and connected natural aquifer systems, will accelerate progress that no single discipline or nation could achieve alone.
-Simultaneously, this project will foster the next generation of leaders and support the development of a modern innovation ecosystem in Ukraine.
-Through participation in this project, Ukraine will be poised as an international leader in harnessing data-, AI-, and hydrology-specific capabilities to advance groundwater assessment.

 Tasks and Objectives